JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpFont Classes.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
-   DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
-   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
    ' // Set the scale transform
-   graphics.ScaleTransform(rxRatio, ryRatio)
+   graphics.ScaleTransformForDpi

-   ' // Create a Font object according to the DPI setting DIM font AS CGpFont = CGpFont("Arial", AfxPointsToPixelsX(16) / rxRatio, FontStyleItalic)
+   ' // Create a Font object according to the DPI setting DIM font AS CGpFont = CGpFont("Arial", AfxGdipPointsToPixels(16, TRUE)), FontStyleItalic)

    ' // Get the style of font
    DIM style AS SINGLE = font.GetStyle

    ' // Create a second Font object with the same emSize as myFont.
-   DIM styleFont AS CGpFont = CGpFont("Arial", AfxPointsToPixelsX(20) / rxRatio, style)
+   DIM styleFont AS CGpFont = CGpFont("Arial", AfxGdipPointsToPixels(20, TRUE)), style)

    ' // Draw text using sizeFont
    DIM solidbrush AS CGpSolidBrush = ARGB_BLACK